NightLancer/PixivPreview/README.md

 # PixivPreview

-Script is written for www.pixiv.net site usability.
+Script is written for better www.pixiv.net usability.

-Features:<br>
+### General features:
-• Showing enlarged preview of artworks and manga on mouse hovering* on most site pages.<br>
+• Showing enlarged preview of artworks on mouse hovering* on most site pages.<br>
-• Highlighting names of users from your "Followed" list.<br>
+• Highlighting authors from your "Followed" list, so you can quickly distinguish them.<br>
-• Opening source of artwork in new tab in one click (LMB).<br>
-• MMB-click on preview opens corresponding artwork page.<br>
-• Instantly save the original art by clicking Ctrl+LMB on the art preview.<br>
-• Quick add to bookmarks by clicking ALT+LMB on the art preview(works partially for now).<br>
 • Makes recommendation block(appearing after follow) scrollable, arts preview also available.<br>
+• Enlarging also works on users profiles preview(3 artworks).<br>

+### Mouse features on previews:
+• LMB-Click - Opens source of artwork in new tab.<br>
+• MMB-Click - Opens corresponding artwork page in new tab.<br>
+• CTRL+LMB - Instantly download the original of artwork.<br>
+• ALT+LMB - Add artwork to bookmarks.<br>

 ■ Preview of single artworks appears in left top corner of image block.
 <img src=http://i.prntscr.com/4LvnU6EITOmbB8VKMmBcog.png><br>
 <img src=http://i.prntscr.com/9ooSkWZLQq6oDalnXD9DjA.png><br>
-..or along rigth screen side, if it doesn't fit on screen in initial position.
+..or along right screen side, if it doesn't fit on screen in initial position.
 <img src=http://i.prntscr.com/nfXf04wdSuaZeedB1DDExw.png><br>

 ■ Preview gallery for few manga artworks is positioned mainly in the center of the screen.
 <img src=http://i.prntscr.com/7mI9ZYnXSjytYsQRNl5qzw.png><br>
-For larger amount of artworks, horisontal scrollbar is appeared, but scrolling via mouse wheel is supported too(note: page scroll is disabled while this, move mouse out of preview to reenable it).
+For larger amount of artworks, horizontal scrollbar is appeared, but scrolling via mouse wheel is supported too(note: page scroll is disabled while this, move mouse out of preview to re-enable it).
 Preview gallery is located 40px from horizontal page edges(considering small screens and window resizing).
 <img src=http://i.prntscr.com/td_hJncaSZueEf3hx3mXrA.png><br>

 ■ The names of the authors(users) you are already subscribed to are highlighted with green.